klinker41/android-slidingactivity/README.md

 }
 ```

-My suggestion: in the [SampleActivity.startActivity(Intent)](https://github.com/klinker41/android-slidingactivity/blob/master/sample/src/main/java/com/klinker/android/sliding/sample/SampleActivity.java) function, you can see that I pass the expansion parameters as extras on the intent.
+My suggestion: in the [SampleActivity.addExpansionArgs(Intent)](https://github.com/klinker41/android-slidingactivity/blob/master/sample/src/main/java/com/klinker/android/sliding/sample/SampleActivity.java) function, you can see that I pass the expansion parameters as extras on the intent.
 I would recommend using this method to pass the view from the activity under the SlidingActivity, to the SlidingActivity.
-Of course, you can add the extras to the intent however you want, you do not have to override ```Activity.startActivity()``` to do this.

 ## Current Apps Using Sliding Activities